-The A-PPL Engine is used by Cloud Providers who are Data Controllers and Cloud Auditors.
-Both roles use this tool to enforce the accountability policies, defined through an AAL policy specification tool, like the AccLab tool.
-Along with the A-PPL policies, the engine gets as input events (signifying trigger actions as described in obligations), relevant evidence from the environment and data access request.
+The A-PPL Engine is used by Cloud Providers who are Data Controllers, Data Processors and Cloud Auditors.
+Both roles use this tool to enforce the accountability policies, defined through an AAL policy specification tool, like the AccLab tool (see 5.2.1).
+Along with the A-PPL policies, the engine gets as input events (signifying trigger actions as described in obligations), relevant evidence from the environment with respect to actions occurred and data access request.
 The tool analyses the policies by retrieving access and usage control rules and enforces the relevant obligations described in them, through analysing triggers and actions.
-It, also, provides configuration of handlers for events monitoring and obligations, collection of evidence and message exchanges related to event handling and action executions.
+It, also, provides configuration of handlers for events monitoring and obligations, collection of evidence (such as the logs created by the Engine) and message exchanges related to event handling and action executions.

-9 http://primelife.ercim.eu/
+28 http://primelife.ercim.eu/

-Figure 14: High level architecture of the Accountable Primelife Policy Engine
+Figure 25: High level architecture of the Accountable Primelife Policy Engine

-Figure 14 shows the high level view of the A-PPL Engine.
-As shown there, the specification of the A-PPL Engine adopts a two-layer high-level architecture to enforce isolation of engine components and data: The core elements of the policy engine providing the enforcement functionality reside in the Core layer.
+Figure 25 shows the high level view of the A-PPL Engine.
+As shown there, the specification of the A-PPL Engine adopts a two-layer high-level architecture to enforce isolation of engine components and data: The core elements of the policy engine providing the enforcement functionality reside in the Business layer.
 All personal data and their associated sticky policies stored in the PII Store reside in the Persistence layer.
-Access to the persistence layer is mediated through a Persistence Handler component, which abstracts the underlying location and storage data model to the core layer functions above.
+Access to the persistence layer is mediated through a Persistence Handler component, which abstracts the underlying location and storage data model to the Business layer functions above.
 The architecture defines the Policy Decision Point (PDP) as the central element of the A-PPL Engine, responsible for taking access control decisions, with regards to a data access request.